Goal: Enhance Virginia’s business climate for entrepreneurs and high-growth technology enterprises.

 Data available in September.

 Establishment Churn Rate: Calculated as establishment births plus establishment deaths divided by total number of establishments.
-U.S. Census Bureau, Statistics of U.S. Businesses: http://www.census.gov/csd/susb/susbdyn.htm.
-State figures available in January with two-year lag; County figures available in December with three-year lag.
+U.S. Census Bureau, Business Dynamics Statistics (BDS) for states http://www.census.gov/ces/dataproducts/bds/.
+Data available in September.

 Venture-Backed IPOs: Data on number and value of initial public offerings backed by venture capital obtained from Thomson Reuters.
 Nominal Gross Domestic Product by State from the Bureau of Economic Analysis: http://www.bea.gov/regional/index.htm.
 Available in June.